Best Social Sciences Research Topics for Students [2025 Guide]

 Anthropology as a social science studies humanity, emphasizing the understanding of human societies and evolutionary origins, as well as our distinctive features as a species.
 It also focuses on the diversity in the forms of social existence through time and throughout the world.

-• Anthropology is the study of humanity and human behavior.
+• Anthropology is the study of humanity and human actions.

-• It explores topics such as human behavior, cultural relations, and the evolution of humanity.
+• It explores topics such as human actions, cultural relations, and the evolution of humanity.

-• Anthropology is a branch of social science that investigates how people’s behaviors, beliefs, and institutions are shaped.
+• Anthropology investigates how people's behaviors, beliefs, and institutions are shaped.

 • Anthropologists study human societies and cultures across time and space.